WGR: Adoption of all-sports format

 In 2006, the Sabres and WGR renewed their broadcast agreement through 2012, and Yankees rights were dropped by 2007.
 In 2007, host Brad Riter was fired after failing to report for work, and he joined rival WECK in March 2008.
-A series of WGR staffers, as well as past and present Buffalo media personalities such as former WNSA and Empire host (and former KOHD-DT morning anchor) Jim Brinson and WIVB-TV sports director Dennis Williams, hosted the vacated slot.
-(WGR also tried to lure John Murphy, but because he was also at the time the radio host of the Bills, his contract prevented him from hosting the slot.)
+A series of WGR staffers, as well as past and present Buffalo media personalities such as former WNSA and Empire Sports Network host (and former KOHD morning anchor) Jim Brinson and WIVB-TV sports director Dennis Williams, hosted the vacated slot.
+(WGR also tried to lure John Murphy, but because he was also at the time the radio host of the Bills, his contract prevented him from hosting the slot).
 In January 2008, Williams was hired as the new evening host at WGR; WIVB declined to his contract shortly thereafter, and replaced him with Murphy.
 Williams left the station in early 2009 to enter the sales industry.
-On January 4, 2012, it was announced that WGR would become the Buffalo Bills Radio Network flagship station.
-With the addition of Buffalo Bills broadcast rights going to WGR, the evening time slot was held by Bills announcer John Murphy.

 WGR began a partial simulcast on Rochester sister station WROC in September 2008.
 Sabres games, Schopp and the Bulldog, and ESPN Radio were carried on WROC; Schopp and the Bulldog was dropped in 2011.

-In 2012, WGR secured the rights to the Buffalo Bills Radio Network after previous owner WGRF decided against renewing their contract.
+On January 4, 2012, it was announced that WGR would become the Buffalo Bills Radio Network flagship station, after previous owner WGRF decided against renewing their contract.
 As part of the deal, John Murphy began hosting a nightly talk show dedicated to the Bills on nights when the Sabres did not play.
 At the same time, Kevin Sylvester also returned to the station as the host of a daily Sabres-oriented talk show, Hockey Hotline, which last aired in 2004.
 WGR parent company Entercom moved the ESPN Radio affiliation to its own full-time affiliate, WWKB, in September 2013.
 CBS Sports Radio eventually filled the overnight time slots ESPN Radio had previously filled on WGR.